1099 Forms

 Box 1 Total: $7,000

-If you are renting multiple commercial properties from one single landlord, you must aggregate all the rent paid to that landlord’s TIN in one Box 1 value on a single 1099-MISC form.
+If you are renting multiple commercial properties from a single landlord, you must aggregate all the rent paid to that landlord’s TIN in one Box 1 value on a single 1099-MISC form.

-Box 1 on Form 1099-MISC reports rental payments of $600 or more for office or commercial space, machinery rentals, etc., made during the year.
+Box 1 on Form 1099-MISC generally reports rental payments of $2,000 or more (2026 TY) for office or commercial space, machinery rentals, pasture rentals, and similar reportable rent payments made during the year.

-Box 7 on Form 1099-MISC was used to report non-employee compensation (payments to independent contractors including services performed by the landlord).
-But from 2020, this reporting has moved to Form 1099-NEC, Box 1.
+However, Box 7 on Form 1099-MISC (that’s been replaced by 1099-NEC, Box 1 since 2020) was used to report non-employee compensation (payments to independent contractors, including services performed by the landlord).